A Unified Framework for Calculating First Arrival Position Density in Molecular Communication: Introduction

 \section{Introduction}

-Since ancient times, the problem of conveying information over a distance has been an important issue in human history.
-Modern communication systems resolve this problem with electromagnetic (EM) signals.
-However, EM-based communication techniques are challenging for tiny (for instance, nano-scale) devices; if not feasible, due to the constraints such as the wavelength, antenna size, or energy issues \cite{nakano2013molecular,guo2015molecular}.
+The challenge of transmitting information over long distances while maintaining the fidelity of the information has been present throughout human history, from ancient times to the present day.
+While modern communication systems have addressed this problem using electromagnetic (EM) signals, such techniques encounter limitations in nano-scale applications due to restrictions in wavelength, antenna size, and energy requirements \cite{nakano2013molecular, guo2015molecular}.

-In molecular communication (MC) systems, small molecules\footnote{We omit the shape of a message molecule and think of it as a mass point as most works in molecular communication do.
-Thus we use both terms ``particle'' and ``molecular'' interchangeably.} called message molecules (MMs) act as chemical signals conveying the information \cite{akyildiz2008nanonetworks,yeh2012new}.
-After the information-carrying particles are released in the channel, a propagation mechanism is necessary for transporting them to the receiver.
-This mechanism can be diffusion-based \cite{berg2018random}, flow-based\cite{kadloor2012molecular}, or an engineered transport system such as molecular motors \cite{moore2006design,gregori2010new}.
-Among these different propagation mechanisms, diffusion-based MC, sometimes in combination with advection and chemical reaction networks, has been the most prevalent approach for MC systems, and will be the main focus of study in this paper.
+To overcome the limitations of electromagnetic signals, molecular signals have been proposed as an alternative for nanonetwork applications.
+In molecular communication (MC) systems, information is conveyed through tiny molecules, referred to as message molecules (MM), that act as information carriers \cite{akyildiz2008nanonetworks,yeh2012new}.
+To transport these MMs through the physical channel toward the receiver, a propagation mechanism is necessary.
+Various forms of propagation mechanisms exist, such as diffusion-based \cite{berg2018random}, flow-based \cite{kadloor2012molecular}, or an engineered transport system like molecular motors \cite{moore2006design,gregori2010new}.
+Of these, \textit{diffusion-based} propagation (sometimes in combination with advection and chemical reaction networks) has been the most commonly used model in MC systems and will be the main focus of this study.
+It should be noted that in this paper, we use the terms ``molecules'' and ``particles'' interchangeably to refer to the MMs, as their shape is not relevant to our discussion.